google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </script>
 ```

-Note: I'd recommend using this only for audio files or short video clips.
+Note: I would recommend using this only for audio files or short video clips.

 Because the preloaded resource is going to be consumed by a video element in
 the example, the `as` preload link value is `video`.
 If it were an audio